On the Quantum Equivalence between $S|LWE\rangle$ and $ISIS$: Introduction

 \subsection{Takeaways and Future Work}

 Our first contribution is important as it provides what we hope to be the final form of the reduction $\ISIS \rightarrow \SLWE$.
 A natural direction for future work is to extend this reduction to codes, which we believe will help address open questions related to the \emph{Decoded Quantum Interferometry} framework.
-In particular, we hope to leverage this reduction to directly apply the soft decoders introduced in~\cite{CT25} to the Optimal Polynomial Intersection Problem ($OPI$), as originally defined by~\cite{JSW+24}.
+As we mentioned, this result was used in~\cite{chailloux2025opi} to improve on quantum algorithms for the Optimal Polynomial Intersection Problem ($OPI$), as originally defined by~\cite{JSW+24}.

 From a conceptual standpoint, the reverse reduction is new.
 This is the first time there is an (even conditional) tight reduction between these two problems.
 It shows that one cannot fundamentally improve this framework based on Regev's reduction if we restrict ourselves to $\SLWE$ and $\ISIS$.
 When the reduction was phrased between $\ISIS$ and $\LWE$, such a reverse reduction could not be envisioned.
 Moreover, we showed that the intermediate problem $\ICLWE$ is key to understanding the relation between these problems.